infobip/oneapi-php/QUICKSTART.md

 Note that there is nothing stopping you from running both code snippets on the same host or within the same web application, but it is not necessary.

-### Example 2.1: Cell phone roaming status (HLR query)
+### Example 2.1: Cell phone roaming status (Number context query)
 When the cell phone is connected to a network other than his home operator network it is said to be [roaming](http://en.wikipedia.org/wiki/Roaming).
-This is just a part of the information about a cell phone that can be obtained via a [HLR](http://en.wikipedia.org/wiki/Network_switching_subsystem#Home_location_register_.28HLR.29) query like in the example below.
+This is just a part of the information about a cell phone that can be obtained via a [Number context](http://www.infobip.com/messaging/end_users/number_context_packages) query like in the example below.

     <?php